Tippling Rock Panorama (October 2008). Also larger, much larger,

 Sudbury Valley Trustees - http://www.sudburyvalleytrustees.org/ - Preserving habitats in the Sudbury, Assabet, and Concord river valleys.
 SVT is now the steward for Tippling Rock.

 Tippling Rock is in the Boy Scouts Nobscot Reservation.
 If you are on Tippling Rock or on the paths between the two Sudbury conservation parcels, you are their guest.
-For more information contact the Knox Trail Council of the Boy Scouts of America. http://www.ktc-bsa.org/
+The reservation was formerly part of the Knox Trail Council.

 Bay Circuit Trail - baycircuit.org This is a trail that circles Boston.
 Check it out!
 They have a nice page on Tippling Rock and Nobscot as one of the "jewels" along the trail.
 I can attest to there claim that in the late summer, people are occasionally allowed up in the fire tower on Nobscot, although, it was quite a few years ago when I did it.